Fennovoima: Shareholders

 Finnish industry, trade and the energy companies in need of their own electricity production started the company in 2007.
 Originally Fennovoima was created as a partnership between Voimaosakeyhtiö SF, a cooperative producing electricity for its owners' needs at production cost in proportion to their ownership share (Mankala), with 66% and the German power company E.ON with 34%.
 After E.ON's withdrawal from Finland, Voimaosakeyhtiö SF briefly owned 100% of Fennovoima shares.
 According to the agreement with Russian Rosatom, RAOS Voima Oy, a Finnish subsidiary of Rosatom, acquired a 34% stake which previously belonged to E.ON.
-Although RAOS Voima was prepared to take 49% in the project, Voimaosakeyhtiö SF commits to own more than half of the power plant and aims to increase the share of Finnish companies up to 66%.
+Although RAOS Voima was prepared to take 49% in the project, Voimaosakeyhtiö SF committed to own more than half of the power plant and aimed to increase the share of Finnish companies up to 66%.
 As of 2014, Voimaosakeyhtiö SF has 44 shareholders.

-In 2016 Fennovoima is owned by Finnish Voimaosakeyhtiö SF (66%) and Rosatom's subsidiary RAOS Voima Oy (34%).

-Voimaosakeyhtiö SF includes industrial and trading companies (mostly state-owned or state-controlled through Fortum and Solidium) as well as local energy utilities (which are mainly owned by municipalities).

 Power plant project

 On 21 April 2010, the Government of Finland decided to grant a permit (Decision-in-Principle) to Fennovoima for construction of a nuclear reactor.
 The decision was approved by the Parliament on 1 July 2010.
 The estimated construction time is six years until 2024.

-The chosen plant model is Rosatom's pressurized water reactor AES-2006 which is the latest evolution of VVER plant designs.
+The chosen plant model was Rosatom's pressurized water reactor AES-2006 which is the latest evolution of VVER plant designs.
 The other bidders for the project were Areva and Toshiba.

 Fennovoima began direct negotiations with Rosatom in April 2013.
 On 21 December 2013, Fennovoima and Rosatom Overseas, a subsidiary of Rosatom, signed a plant supply contract.
-The plant should be commissioned by 2024.
+The plant was planned to be commissioned by 2024.

 On 28 February 2014 Voimaosakeyhtiö SF made the final decision to participate in Fennovoima's nuclear power plant construction.
 The final investment decision was to be made in 2014.